 The accord limits the numbers and types of centrifuges Iran can operate, the level of its enrichment, as well as the size of its stockpile of enriched uranium.
 (Mined uranium has less than 1 percent of the uranium-235 isotope used in fission reactions, and centrifuges increase that isotope’s concentration.
 Uranium enriched to 5 percent is used in nuclear power plants, and at 20 percent it can be used in research reactors or for medical purposes.
 High-enriched uranium, at some 90 percent, is used in nuclear weapons.)

 Monitoring and verification.
-Iran agreed to eventually implement a protocol that would allow IAEA inspectors unfettered access to its nuclear facilities and potentially to undeclared sites.
-However, it has yet to fulfill this pledge.
+Iran agreed to eventually implement a protocol that would allow inspectors from the International Atomic Energy Agency (IAEA), the United Nations’ nuclear watchdog, unfettered access to its nuclear facilities and potentially to undeclared sites.
 Inspections are intended to guard against the possibility that Iran could develop nuclear arms in secret, as it has allegedly attempted before.
-The IAEA issues quarterly reports to its board of governors and the UN Security Council on Iran’s implementation of its nuclear commitments.
+The IAEA has issued quarterly reports to its board of governors and the UN Security Council on Iran’s implementation of its nuclear commitments.

 A body known as the Joint Commission, which includes representatives of all the negotiating parties, monitors implementation of the agreement and resolves disputes that may arise.
 A majority vote by its members can gain IAEA inspectors access to suspicious, undeclared sites.
 The body also oversees the transfer of nuclear-related or dual-use materials.